Ray Edwards (American football): Regular season

+Playoffs

 Catfish

-In a 2020 episode of Catfish: The TV Show, hosts Nev Schulman and Kamie Crawford discover that the catfish they are tracking down in the episode used Edwards photos in his fake Instagram account, along with two other men's photos.
+In a 2020 episode of Catfish: The TV Show, hosts Nev Schulman and Kamie Crawford discover that the catfish they are tracking down in the episode used Edwards's photos in his fake Instagram account, along with two other men's photos.

 Boxing

 Edwards made his professional boxing debut at a Minnesota casino on May 20, 2011, defeating Tyrone Gibson in a four-round bout.
 Edwards told the Star Tribune that he had signed a two-fight contract.
 His trainer was Jeff Warner, a former heavyweight boxer and pro wrestler.